| | | | |

 If your child enjoyed the scavenger hunt, these free alphabet printables are another fun way to build confidence with letters, no prep required.

-• Alphabet Bingo – A great way to mix movement and focus.
+• ABC Bingo – A great way to mix movement and focus.
 We’ve used this for group review and solo quiet time.
 It’s one of our go-to games for reinforcing letter recognition without it feeling like a lesson.

 • ABC Memory Game – Kids match letters to images like “A for Apple,” building visual recognition and early phonics skills.
 It’s simple, screen-free, and works well for all attention spans.